Bhargav1224/Bhargav1224/README.md

 ## 🙋‍♂️ About Me

-🌱 **I’m currently looking for the full stack web developer position :** Full Stack Web Development
+🌱 **Full Stack Web Developer **

 🤝 I’m looking for help with OpenSource Contributions.
 Ping me, if you can guide me.
 Would be grateful.

-💬 **Ask me about :** Data Structures and Algorithms, JavaScript, React and MongoDb
+💬 **Ask me about :** Data Structures and Algorithms, JavaScript, TypeScript, React, Node Js, MongoDb, Express Js, MySql and sequelize

 🥅 **2021 Goals :** Learning new things and contribute more